pagr349/notes-python/README.md

 # 📝 Notes App with Kivy

-A desktop notes app built using Python and Kivy.
+A desktop notes GUI built using Python and Kivy.
 Users can sign up, log in, and manage their notes — all with a purple-themed UI.

 ## 📦 Features
 - Sign up & login with hashed passwords